ironjr/StreamMultiDiffusion/README.md

 We support arbitrary-sized image generation from arbitrary number of prompt-mask pairs.
-The first example is a simple example of generation Notice that our generation results also obeys prompt separation.
+The first example is a simple example of generation Notice that **our generation results also obeys strict prompt separation**.
+No mixing of brown boy with pink girl in a single image.

 **Result:**